Astrotope/sern-ddd-app-typescript/README.md

 The code is based on [Tutorial Fullstack: React Typescript + NodeJS Express + PostgreSQL](https://www.tutofox.com/react/tutorial-fullstack-react-typescript-nodejs-express-postgresql/)

-Bugs have been fixed, and the code has been updated to Node 22 LTS, with PostgreSQL added via Docker.
+Bugs have been fixed, and the code has been updated to Node 22 LTS.

+I have also dockerised the app into three services, db [PostgrSQL], backend [Express, Sequalize], frontend [React, Tailwind, SweetAlert].

+You will need node 22 LTS, nvm, npm, and docker installed.

 (1) git clone https://github.com/Astrotope/sern-ddd-app-typescript.git